Multi-National Security Transition Command – Iraq: Creation and organization

-In addition, the organization partnered with the NATO Training Mission – Iraq (NTM-I) as the commander of MNSTC-I is "dual hatted" as the NTM-I commander as well.
+In addition, the organization partnered with the NATO Training Mission – Iraq (NTM-I) as the commander of MNSTC-I was "dual hatted" as the NTM-I commander as well.

+Reorganization 2009

 In June 2009, the organization structure changed again with the creation of the Iraqi Training and Advisory Mission (ITAM) led by US Army Major General Richard J. Rowe, Jr, the Iraqi Security Assistance Mission (ISAM), and the Partnership Strategy Group (PSG-I).
 ITAM and ISAM, INCTF and PSG-I report to the Deputy Commanding General.

 ITAM was focused on institutional training while ISAM focused on Foreign Military Sales.